Java .JKS File Creation from .PFX on Weblogic

 4. Cut and paste all of the private key, including the BEGIN and END tags to a new text file and save it as your_domain_name.key

-The certificates remaining in your tempcertfile.crt will be in the following order, Server Certificate, Root Certificate, Intermediate Certificate; depending on your PFX export there could be between 2 and 4 separate certificates inside this one file.
+The certificates remaining in your tempcertfile.crt will be in the following order: Server Certificate, Root Certificate, and Intermediate Certificate.
+However, depending on your .pfx export there could be 2–4 certificates inside the file.
+As long as you exported the certificates correctly, whatever you have in this file are the certificates that you are supposed to have.

-As long as you exported the certificates correctly, whatever you have is what you are supposed to have.
-Make sure the private key was removed (not just copied and pasted), and then go ahead and save this file as your_domain_name.pem.
+Make sure the private key was removed (not just copied and pasted), then save the file as your_domain_name.pem.

-You can make sure that you chose the right file by verifying that your TrustedRoot was issued to and by the same organization.
-Note: Because DigiCert frequently issues certificates cross-signed by multiple certification authorities for enhanced compatibility, your root certificate information could be different than what is shown in the image below.
+Note: Because DigiCert frequently issues certificates cross-signed by multiple Certificate Authorities for enhanced compatibility, your root certificate information could be different than what is shown in the image below.

-6. Root Cert Example
+Root Cert Example

 keytool -import -trustcacerts -file TrustedRoot.crt -alias server

--keystore new_trust_keystore.jks -storepass NEWPASSWORD
+-keystore new_trust_keystore.jks -storepass YOURPASSWORD

 java utils.ImportPrivateKey -keystore new_identity_keystore.jks -storepass

-NEWPASSWORD -storetype JKS -keypass NEWPASSWORD -alias
+YOURPASSWORD -storetype JKS -keypass YOURPASSWORD -alias

 server -certfile tempcertfile.crt -keyfile your_domain_name.key